A uniquely aristocratic command, shouted by particularly melodramatic villains.

 - In the Star Trek novel How Much for Just the Planet? the evil queen gets to shout "Seize her!" several times during the scene in which she disciplines a servant girl who tried to help the prisoners escape.
 The last time, it's "Seize her again.
 Oh, I do like saying that."

-- In the Tortall Universe book Wolf-Speaker, Rikash says (in an 'it makes sense in context way') "Get that SQUIRREL!!"
+- Tortall Universe: In The Immortals book Wolf-Speaker, Rikash says (in an 'It Makes Sense in Context way') "Get that SQUIRREL!!"note

 - From the The Hitchhiker's Guide to the Galaxy radio series: